-When $t{WAIT} < t{INT}$ , the power stage does not start switching until 650 ms have elapsed after $\overline{STDN}$ (see Figure 48).
-However, note that this method does not ensure pop-and-click suppression because of less than recommended or insufficient $t{WAIT}$ .
+When $t{WAIT} < t{INT}$, the power stage does not start switching until 650 ms has elapsed after \overline{STDN} (see Figure 44).
+However, note that this method does not ensure pop-and-click suppression because of less than recommended or insufficient t{WAIT} .

-Figure 48.
+Figure 44.
 Power-Up Sequence, twait < tint

-The ADAU1592 uses three separate supplies: AVDD (3.3 V analog for PGA and modulator), DVDD (3.3 V digital for control logic and clock oscillator), and PVDD (9 V to 18 V power stage and level shifter).
+The ADAU1590 uses three separate supplies: AVDD (3.3 V analog for PGA and modulator), DVDD (3.3 V digital for control logic and clock oscillator), and PVDD (9 V to 18 V power stage and level shifter).
 Separate pins are provided for the AVDD, DVDD, and PVDD supply connections, as well as AGND, DGND, and PGND.

-In addition, the ADAU1592 incorporates a built-in undervoltage lockout logic on DVDD as well as PVDD.
+In addition, the ADAU1590 incorporates a built-in undervoltage lockout logic on DVDD as well as PVDD.
 This helps detect undervoltage operation and eliminates the need to have an external mechanism to sense the supplies.

-The ADAU1592 monitors the DVDD and PVDD supply voltages and prevents the power stage from turning on if either of the supplies is not present or is below the operating threshold.
+The ADAU1590 monitors the DVDD and PVDD supply voltages and prevents the power stage from turning on if either of the supplies are not present or are below the operating threshold.
 Therefore, if DVDD is missing or below the operating threshold, for example, the power stage does not turn on, even if PVDD is present, or vice versa.